 Perhaps thanks to the New York Hunter Safety course, I didn't shoot myself, but for a while I didn't shoot much of anything else, either, at least not with the rifle barrel on my Savage.
 However, determination and good instruction books can teach a boy anything he really wants to know; so as time went by, my 24-S and I developed a deep understanding of each others' foibles and shortcomings.

 After teaching myself to shoot it, I had to learn how to use it.
 By consulting the limited supply of how-to-hunt books available through the New York Public Library, and by trial and error—mostly error—I figured out how not to alarm grey squirrels by my presence; and how to hit them in the trees with either the .22 caliber or the 20-gauge barrels.
 Lo, once I had figured that out, I started accounting for squirrels with regularity, every season.
-My father still refuses to touch "chicken of the tree," and shakes his head in wonder when I eat it, but it was the first wild game I ever hunted or ate, and I've had a fondness for squirrel hunting and squirrel pot pies ever since.
+My father refused to touch "chicken of the tree," and shook his head in wonder when I ate it, but it was the first wild game I ever hunted or ate, and I've had a fondness for squirrel hunting and squirrel pot pies ever since.